tocchan/guildhall/mp2/c29/assignments/final/collisionevents.md

 ### Keeping Track of Collisions
 When detecting collisions, you will now need to track them frame to frame.
-Since A-v-B and B-v-A should be considered the same collision, I recommend giving your colliders a unique ID (for example, their index into the rigidbody array, or just a number that is incremented each time a rigidbody is created (confirming it is not already in use).
+Since A-v-B and B-v-A should be considered the same collision, I recommend giving your colliders a unique ID (for example, their index into the collider array, or just a number that is incremented each time a collider is created (confirming it is not already in use).

 Either way, once they have a unique index, you can create a unique key for the collision using the two ids, for example...